-Nationals cut ties with relievers Wander Suero and Ryne Harper
+Nationals let relievers Wander Suero and Ryne Harper go, add second baseman César Hernández

 Ford, on the other hand, had an even briefer stint with the franchise, arriving late summer from the Tampa Bay Rays via the New York Yankees.
 Ford was solid with the Yankees in 2019, smacking 12 homers in 50 games.
 When the Nationals claimed him off waivers, it took a low-risk, high-upside flier on a player who could rediscover his power stroke.
 That just won’t happen in Washington.

 As a work stoppage nears, a handful of could-be contenders have kept the hot stove going.
 Money has flown around the majors.
 Max Scherzer’s new contract with the New York Mets, agreed to Monday, has a record average annual value of $43.3 million.
-The Nationals, however, in the early stages of their rebuild, have been all but totally inactive.
+The Nationals, however, in the early stages of their rebuild, had been all but totally inactive before signing Hernández.

-They claimed Fox off waivers Tuesday.
+But they did claim Fox off waivers Tuesday.
 The 24-year-old, a native of Nassau in the Bahamas, finished 2021 with decent numbers for the Class AAA Omaha Storm Chasers, an affiliate of the Kansas City Royals.
 In 270 plate appearances across minor league levels, he finished with a batting average/on-base percentage/slugging percentage slash line of .245/.353/.376.
-Most of his defensive innings have been at second base.
-He also has a minor league option remaining, according to FanGraphs, offering some roster flexibility.
+Like Hernández, most of his defensive innings have been at second base.
+Fox also has a minor league option remaining, according to FanGraphs, offering some roster flexibility.

-Otherwise, at this point of a still-young offseason, Washington has behaved like a team expecting to make few additions to a young and inexperienced core.
-The Nationals have expressed interest in second baseman César Hernández, according to multiple people with knowledge of the situation.
-Hernández, 31, could play regularly if the Nationals want to test Luis García, 21, more at shortstop.
-Or he could be a bench infielder if the plan is to play García at second base — as they did in 2021 — and Alcides Escobar, who re-signed in October, at short.
+Otherwise, at this point of a still-young winter, Washington has behaved like a team expecting to make few additions to a young and inexperienced core.
+And as for Soto, Bell, Robles, Fedde, Ross, Rainey and Voth, who were tendered contracts Tuesday, the next steps of their offseason are unclear, too.

-As for Soto, Bell, Robles, Fedde, Ross, Rainey and Voth, who were tendered contracts Tuesday, the next steps of their offseason are unclear, too.
-Typically, the Nationals and these players would have from now until mid-January to agree on a salary for 2022 or exchange figures that would be presented at an arbitration hearing.
+Typically, the Nationals and these players would have until mid-January to agree on a salary for 2022 or exchange figures that would be presented at an arbitration hearing.
 But with CBA talks ongoing, it is possible this process is affected by whatever’s eventually agreed upon by the owners and the union.
 In that way, arbitration proceedings are no different from the rest of the sport.